mk12/sicp/notes/lecture.md

 - If we want to understand the program well and we want small changes in the world to lead to small changes in the program, we would like isomorphisms between the world and the model.
 - For most things, objects and assignment are not the right way to think.
 We should only use them if we need them.
 - Sometimes, though, they are essential.
-- It can also improve modularity greatly---consider the procedure for a random number generator.
+- It can also improve modularity greatly -- consider the procedure for a random number generator.
 Without an internal feedback loop via assignment, its state leaks out everywhere and we can't decompose certain problems very well.

 # 5B: Computational Objects